bgsulz/bgsulz.github.io/docs/_posts/2022-12-01-unity-utilities.markdown

 public PropertyReference<float> floatProp;
 ```

 You can!
-Just drop in your object and choose the propertt in the editor.
+Just drop in your object and choose the property in the editor.
 Nested properties are supported!
 The "catch" is that you need to initialize the object before using it:

 ```cs
 void Start()